pico-cs/firmware/protocol.md

-# Firmware

-## Quick Start

-- Connect the Raspberry Pi Pico to your PC via an USB cable
-- Download the latest UF2 pico-cs firmware [cs.uf2](https://github.com/stfnmllr/pico-cs/releases)
-- Install cs.uf2 to the Raspberry Pi Pico via BOOTSEL mode (see [Raspberry Pi Pico documentation](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html))
-- Use a terminal emulation tool supporting serial over USB communication like the Serial Monotor of the [Arduino IDE](https://www.arduino.cc/en/software)
-- Set the baud rate to 115200 and \<CR\> (Carriage Return) as command / message ending character
-- Raspberry Pi Pico DCC signal output is on GP2

-## Build

-To build the firmware the Raspberry Pi Pico C/C++ SDK and toolchain needs to be installed.
-For details please consult the [Raspberry Pi Pico documentation](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html).

-## Protocol
+# Protocol

 !!!
 The protocol is subject to be extended and/or changed until a stable v1.0 version of the firmware would be available !!!

 For communication with the Raspberry PI Pico a simple human readable text protocol and message framing is used.
-Each command (request) message starts with an '+' and ends with \<CR\>'.
-For each command a response is send consisting of one or more messages.
-Each response message starts with one of the following characters and ends with \<CR\>':
+Each command message starts with an '+' and ends with \<CR\>'.
+For each command a reply is send consisting of one or more messages.
+Each reply message starts with one of the following characters and ends with \<CR\>':

-- '=' (command successful - singe message response)
+- '=' (command successful - single message reply)
 - '?' (command not successful - followed by error)
-- '-' (command successful - multi message response)
+- '-' (command successful - multi message reply)
-- '.' (end message in case of multi message response)
+- '.' (end message in case of multi message reply)
 - '!' (push message)

-The protocol is not strictly request response based as the command station might send push messages at any time.
-But it is guaranteed that responses are send in request order and that push messages are not send in between multi message responses.
+The protocol is not strictly command->reply based as the command station might send push messages at any time.
+But it is guaranteed that replies are send in command order and that push messages are not send in between multi message replies.

 ### Currently the following commands are supported:

    ***
 #### h

-    Returns a multi message help response.
+    Returns a multi message help reply.

    ***
 #### cl [t|f]